til-collective/til/ios/shared_transitions_using_hero.md

 self.navigationController?.pushViewController(controller, animated: true)
 ```
 ### Points to note:
-* There is replaceViewController function hero.
-This is not to be used unless u want to replace a controller with the other.
+* There is replaceViewController function in Hero library.
+This is not meant to be used unless u want to replace a controller with the other.
 When Using Hero all u have to do is enabling hero, assign shared element ids and call push or present.
 This is all we have to do.

 ### Resources
 * https://github.com/lkzhao/Hero